Openreach implemented its national stop-sell of Wholesale Line Rental (WLR) on 5 September.

 If you have a question, email hello@evenetworks.com and we’ll do our best to find the answer for you.

-7. Telecoms glossary
+7. telecoms glossary

 ADSL – Asymmetric Digital Subscriber Line or basic broadband of up to 24Mbps